-The research was conducted on four beaches in protected areas on the Mediterranean Spanish coast.
-Muntanyans is a long (3km) beach located between two major coastal resorts and surrounded by camping parks that together host over 70,000 domestic and international tourists in the summer season; Cala Fonda is a small (150m long, 40m wide) pocket nudist beach which can only be reached by sea or by a 25 minute walk through a protected forest; Riumar is an embayed beach 1km long and 60m wide enclosed by sea dunes near a small beach resort (about 1000 international tourists in the high season); Trabucador is a long (about 6km) remote exposed beach consisting of a 130m wide spit popular with nudists, families and surfers (Figure 2).
+The research was conducted on four beaches in protected areas on the Mediterranean Spanish coast:Muntanyans is a long (3km) beach located between two major coastal resorts and surrounded by camping parks that together host over 70,000 domestic and international tourists in the summer season; the high number of visitors to this protected area is a major threat to the beach.
+Cala Fonda is a small (150m long, 40m wide) pocket nudist beach which can only be reached by sea or by a 25 minute walk through a protected forest; this beach is considered as outstanding among those on the Iberian Peninsula, and any human pressure may deteriorate its quality.
+Riumar is an embayed beach 1km long and 60m wide enclosed by sea dunes near a small beach resort (about 1000 international tourists in thehigh season); a number of problems regarding erosion and dunes management have risen since the resort establishment twenty years or so ago.
+Trabucador is a long (about 6km) remote exposed beach consisting of a 130m wide spit popular with nudists, families and surfers (Figure 2); this beach is very vulnerable to erosion, flooding and, eventually, liquefaction.

-The beaches have similarities (e.g. they are sandy beaches, they are Blue Flag awarded) and differences (e.g. some beaches are in a small pocket bays while others are exposed, some are easy to reach from resorts while others are quite remote).
-All of them are in protected areas recognized by the European Union and other international organizations, and they appear as attractions in all touristic brochures for the region (Tripadvisor, 2016).
+The beaches havesimilarities (e.g. they are sandy beaches, they are Blue Flag awarded) and differences (e.g. some are easy to reach from resorts while others are quite remote, some are entirely cleaned every morning using heavy machinery while others are cleaned up by the beachgoers themselves).
+All of them are in protected areas recognized by the European Union and other international organizations, and they appear as attractions in all touristic brochures for the region (Tripadvisor 2016).